AbeerAlshalawi/flutter-weather-app/README.md

 ## Installing

 1. Clone this repository
-2. Get your Weatherbit API key
-3. Create a .env file and add your API key like this:
+2. Create a `.env` file and add your API key like this:
   ```
   API_KEY = 'your_key'
   ```